Termination of pseudo-effective 4-fold flips: Termination of gklt 3-fold quasi-flips

+If there was an infinite sequence of quasi-flips that extracts $E$, then~\eqref{eq:strict-less-coeff} would imply that there exists an infinite strictly decreasing sequence on the coefficients of the boundary.
+Since the sequence of quasi-flips is under a DCC set, the coefficients of $B_i$ belong to a DCC set independent of $i$.
+We deduce that $E$ can only be extracted finitely many times.
+Thus, every non-terminal valuation can be extracted only finitely many times.

 We conclude that there are finitely many divisorial valuations that can be extracted in the sequence of quasi-flips, and each of these can be extracted at most finitely many times.
-Thus, after finitely many quasi-flips all quasi-flips do not extract divisors.
-By induction on the Picard rank of $X_j$, we conclude that after finitely many quasi-flips both the flipping and flipped contractions are isomorphisms in codimension one. \end{proof}
+Thus, after finitely many quasi-flips, all quasi-flips do not extract divisors.
+By induction on the Picard rank of $X_i$ over $Z$, we conclude that after finitely many quasi-flips, both the flipping and flipped contractions are isomorphisms in codimension one.
+Indeed, each quasi-flip that contracts a divisor will drop the relative Picard rank by one.
+Thus, after finitely many quasi-flips, the sequence of strict ample klt quasi-flips terminates in codimension one. \end{proof}